How to Check Linux Version

 No LSB modules are available.
 Distributor ID: Debian Description: Debian GNU/Linux 9.5 (stretch) Release: 9.5 Codename: stretch

-The Linux distribution and version is shown in the Description line.
-As you can see from the output above I have Debian GNU/Linux 9.5 (stretch) installed on my system.
+The Linux distribution and version are shown in the Description line.
+As you can see from the output above, I have Debian GNU/Linux 9.5 (stretch) installed on my system.